 While studying abroad, you will have the freedom to explore a new place that you are unfamiliar with.
 Be sure to look out for your fellow wildcats, even while you’re away from UNH.
 If you plan on going out, go in groups, have a backup plan, watch out for others in your group, and trust your instincts.

 If you identify a potentially unsafe situation, there are safe ways to intervene.
 See our page on being an active bystander for more information.

 Title IX Abroad

 Title IX of the Education Amendments Act of 1972 is a landmark law that prohibits sex-based discrimination in educational programs.
-In May 2020 new Title IX regulations were issued that gave concrete guidance to schools on how to respond to incidents of violence in their communities.
+New Title IX regulations went into effect August 14, 2020 that gave concrete guidance to schools on how to respond to incidents of violence in their communities.
 Under these 2020 Regulations, it was made clear that Title IX does not apply to interpersonal violence that happens outside of the United States.
-While this means that UNH cannot respond under its Title IX policies, UNH maintains additional policies that allow them to investigate and respond to interpersonal violence that impacts the UNH even if it happened while studying abroad.
+While this means that UNH cannot respond under its Title IX policies, UNH maintains additional policies that allow them to investigate and respond to interpersonal violence that impacts the UNH community even if it happened while studying abroad.

 If you are interested in reporting or learning more about your rights while studying abroad, contact a confidential SHARPP advocate using the methods below to discuss your options.

 Click here to find out more about Title IX.

 Survivors of sexual assault can be more sensitive to routine TSA screenings.
 TSA can accommodate you to ensure you have a comfortable trip.

 Resources while studying abroad